What's in it for you

 You can see overall Content Analytics with the Reports feature on Showpad's Online Platform.
 Analyze which content is the most valuable for your sales teams and prospects by viewing engagement data down to the page for both Marketing Content and personal User Content.

-Marketing Content allows you to scope your data down to just the assets created and distributed by the marketing team.
+Marketing Content allows you to scope your data down to just the assets or shareable Pages created and distributed by the marketing team.
+You will see the most relevant content listed, based on activity and engagement.

-User Content allows you to view and track content customized by your sales team when they are uploaded into the My Files section under their Personalize tab.
+User Content allows you to view and track content customized by your sales team when they are uploaded into the My Files section.

 See how it works